TikiTk/UWCTransport/README.md

     2   Cancel booking script method for google calender (When the user chooses to say no for an event).

     6   User Interface for admin to change user bookings.
+Booking does not get processed in DB until admin accepts?

     DONE:
         3   Fix 24hour format.
 Bug with Time picker for website. http://stackoverflow.com/questions/10891425/how-to-use-google-calendar-apis-events-insert-command-properly